TrellixVulnTeam/swahilipython_SCMU/Doc/faq/programming.rst

        main()

-How can I have modules that mutually import each other?
+How can I have modules that mutually agiza each other?
 -------------------------------------------------------

 Suppose you have the following modules:

 foo.py::

-   from bar import bar_var
+   kutoka bar agiza bar_var
    foo_var = 1

 bar.py::

-   from foo import foo_var
+   kutoka foo agiza foo_var
    bar_var = 2

 The problem is that the interpreter will perform the following steps: